Liaoqitian/Exam-Generation/README.md

 4. Once the Docker Container has been initialized, go to [http://localhost:3000/pl](http://localhost:3000/pl)

 5. Click `Load from disk` on top-right corner of the page.
 As long as no error is raised, you can navigate to your desired page.

-## Basic Usage

-For each new question you author, place the folder containing relevant files and directories inside `questions/`

 ## Examples